AlvaroRodriguezGallardo/src-brokering/docs/broker/README.md

 ### 1- What does the user want to?

+Most algorithms can be used,.
+However, I think the most interesting can be:

+- RNN (Recurrent Neuronal Networks): Inputs may not be independient from other inputs I guess, and they are good options to process natural language.
+However, because of their bad memory en time, LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Units) should be better, both of them with satisfying results, but GRU are simpler than LSTM.
+- Transformers: Recurrency is not needed, and models like GPT uses it.
+It is an interesting recent algorithm (MORE)

 ### 2- Where should I execute this order if I want to optimise execution?